Reduce AI Complexity & Keep Humans in the Middle [Video]

 In the contact center industry where turnover is high, giving agents cool, new tools can be fun for them and great for morale.
 In turn, it provides better customer service because they are dealing with agents that are informed and providing fast resolutions.
 Then, you achieve throughput because people are waiting less time for an agent, allowing the contact center to deal with a higher volume of interactions.

-Reduce Complexity and Operationalize AI
+Reduce Complexity & Operationalize AI

 The complexity around AI comes in operationalizing AI in the contact center.
 Integrating your desktop system with a generative AI application is great, but how will you present the AI to the agent?
 How do you ensure agents have the information they need, that they can see what they need to see, while also reducing technological risks.